Through witchcraft, total undetectable slaves who are demonically possessed are created (see Monarch slaves).

 Linda Hunt played a male dwarf in 1982s The Year of Living Dangerously

-Beyoncé in the video for her song Upgrade You
+Beyoncé in the video for the song Upgrade You

 Julia Louis-Dreyfus on the cover of Entertainment Weekly